30 Days From 10 31

 Now, let's tackle the core question: What date is it 30 days after October 31st?

 We start by counting forward from October 31st.
 October has 31 days, so we've already used up all the days in October.
-This means we have 30 - 31 = -1 days remaining to count in October.
+Practically speaking, this means we have 30 - 31 = -1 days remaining to count in October.
 This negative value indicates we need to move into the next month.

 Since we started on October 31st and need to count 30 days, we proceed as follows: